ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/class-conflict-in-the-gilded-age.md

 - Railroads are the most sophisticated and politically dominant industry in the 1870s, 80s, and 90s.
  - There are stock market frenzies, booms, and busts built on the railroad industry; pouring capital to fund competing industries.
 - You had to spend money from the outset to think about getting returns from the freight that would be shipped; bankruptcies were rife in the railroad industry.
+- Technological advancement gave rise to new forms of transit, exchange, geographic scope, continental expanse, etc.

 #### The Role of the State
 - Much of the success of railroads came from support from the state; given massive swathes of land.